 What kind of deductions can I take from reported property?

-and they can only be imposed for 5 years; the owner must be notified before charges begin.
+and they can only be imposed for five years.
+The owner must be notified before charges begin.

 (See KSA 58-3935 paragraph h